Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 Additionally, each action filter has an Order property which is used to determine the execution order in the scope of the filter.

-For more information about Custom Action Filters excecution order, please vistit this MSDN article: (http://msdn.microsoft.com/en-us/library/dd381609.aspx).
+For more information about Custom Action Filters excecution order, please visit this MSDN article: (http://msdn.microsoft.com/en-us/library/dd381609.aspx).

 <a name="Ex2Task1" />
 #### Task 1: Creating a new Custom Action Filter ####